November 30, 2021

 Many functional programming languages are in use today in many industries.
 There are many other programming languages that support functional programming or implement such features.
 It is widely used in some specific domains such as the web, statistics, financial analysis, machine learning, and so on.

-Here is the list of most popular functional programming languages and languages that support programming in functional style or have functional as well as OOP capabilities.
+Here is the list of the most popular functional programming languages and languages that support programming in functional style or have functional as well as OOP capabilities.

 Let’s explore the functional programming languages list in detail.